 The Business Benchmark on Farm Animal Welfare is designed to help drive higher farm animal welfare standards in the world's leading food companies.
-BBFAW is supported by Compassion in World Farming, World Animal Protection and Coller Capital, who provide technical expertise and guidance on farm animal welfare and related issues, funding and practical resources.
+BBFAW is supported by Coller Capital, Compassion in World Farming and World Animal Protection, who provide technical expertise and guidance on farm animal welfare and related issues, funding and practical resources.

-The 2015 Benchmark
+The 2016 Benchmark

-The fourth Benchmark covered 90 of the world's largest food companies, broadly distributed across (i) food retailers and wholesalers, (ii) restaurants and bars (a category that includes food service providers), and (iii) food producers and manufacturers.
-In August 2015, these companies were assessed on their approach to managing farm animal welfare, based on their publicly available information.
-The results, which were presented in the 2015 Benchmark report2 published in January 2016, indicated that farm animal welfare is rising up the business agenda, with 19 (24%) of the 79 companies that were assessed in the 2014 Benchmark moving up at least one tier.
-Some 69% of companies (compared to 46% in 2012) had published farm animal welfare policies, and 54% of companies had published farm animal welfare-related objectives and targets (up from 26% in 2012).
+The fifth Benchmark covered 99 of the world's largest food companies, broadly distributed across (i) food retailers and wholesalers, (ii) restaurants and bars (a category that includes food service providers), and (iii) food producers and manufacturers.
+In August 2016, these companies were assessed on their approach to managing farm animal welfare, based on their publicly available information.
+The results, which were presented in the 2016 Benchmark report2 published in January 2017, indicated that farm animal welfare is rising up the business agenda, with 26 (29%) of the 90 companies that were assessed in the 2015 Benchmark moving up at least one tier in 2016.
+Some 73% of companies (compared to 46% in 2012) had published farm animal welfare policies, and 65% of companies had published farm animal welfare-related objectives and targets (up from 26% in 2012).

-Despite these improvements, the 2015 report revealed that farm animal welfare continues to be a systemic risk that many companies in the food industry are either not effectively managing or not properly reporting.
-With the average score across the 90 companies being just 33%, the report concluded that farm animal welfare is still not receiving anything like the same management attention as other corporate responsibility topics.
-Of particular note, 36 (40%) of the 90 companies assessed had yet to acknowledge farm animal welfare as a business issue or had yet to implement effective processes for managing farm animal welfare.
+Despite these improvements, the 2016 report revealed that farm animal welfare continues to be a systemic risk that many companies in the food industry are either not effectively managing or not properly reporting.
+With the average score across the 99 companies being just 34%, the report concluded that farm animal welfare is still not receiving anything like the same management attention as other corporate responsibility topics.
+Of particular note, 42 of the 99 companies assessed provided limited evidence that they have developed or implemented effective processes for managing farm animal welfare.